-A drug overdose will look completely different depending upon the type of drug taken and in what amount, the combination of drugs taken if multiple substances were used and the underlying medical disorders that the patient is living with at the time of overdose.
-If the patient has issues with a chronic disorder like asthma, heart disease, diabetes or another issue, one or more of their symptoms of overdose may be an inflammation response triggered by that disorder.
-If multiple types of drugs are taken, not only is a drug overdose more likely but it can be more difficult to identify and treat for medical personnel.
+If the patient has a chronic disorder like asthma, heart disease, diabetes or another issue, one or more of her overdose symptoms may be an inflammation response triggered by that disorder.
+If multiple types of drugs are taken, not only is an overdose more likely, but also it can be more difficult to identify and treat for medical personnel.

 It can be difficult to identify an overdose in time to get the necessary help if you are unfamiliar with the signs and symptoms.
 Take a look at the different signs of overdose for the various drugs listed below.
 If you recognize the signs of drug overdose, call 911 immediately.